Tripuri people: Kinship

-The concept of Bangladeshi and Indian Tripuri Community is different.
-In Bangladesh, where Tripuri People are known as "Tripura Tribe" and In India, they are known as "Tripuri Tribe".

 Society

 The Tripuri people consist of clans, each with its own elementary social and administrative organisation starting from the village level and up to the chieftainship of the whole community.

 These indigenous communities enjoy their traditional freedom based on the concept of self-determination.
 The relation between the king and the subject communities was as Maharaja (king) of Tripura-Missip or liaison officer Roy or headman of the community – Sardar the chief of the village – the individual.
 Earlier, only the Debbarma or Tipra ethnic group was included in the Tripuri Kshatriya group.
 Later, the Raja included other groups like Reang, Jamatia and Noatia as well, in an attempt to foster a sense of kindness among the people under his region.

 The Tripuri people have a rich historical, social, and cultural heritage which is totally distinct from that of the mainland Indians.
 Their distinctive culture – as reflected in their dance, music, festivals, management of community affairs, dress and food habits – has a strong base.
 Kokborok, the lingua franca of the 12 largest linguistic groups of the indigenous Tripuris and other dialects spoken in Tripura are of the Tibeto-Burman group and distinct from those spoken in India.
 There is no influence from those spoken by other peoples in the north-eastern region.